 Do you really need a valid, updated will if your intent is to have all of your estate assets pass on to your surviving spouse or adult children?
 In New York, the answer is yes.
 Your intent should be in a writing that clearly indicates your beneficiaries and choices for executor.
 Proving a will to be valid is what’s known as probate.
 While our firm will discuss strategies to avoid probate, a valid will is an important component of estate planning.

 The law is very specific regarding the format and witnessing of wills.
 Many older wills that have not been updated result in a more expensive probate process.
 Without a valid last will and testament signed by yourself under the supervision of an experienced attorney, the probate court will be required to make decisions about the disposition of assets that may come under dispute.
 By taking the time now to draft — or update — your will, you won’t be leaving your family with the burden of protecting their interests in probate court.

-From our main Long Island offices in Smithtown and Bay Shore, as well as satellite offices in Southampton, we draft wills and provide sound estate planning strategies for individuals and families in Nassau County, Suffolk County and communities throughout the state of New York.
+From our Long Island offices in Smithtown, Garden City and Bay Shore, we draft wills and provide sound estate planning strategies for individuals and families in Nassau County, Suffolk County and communities throughout the state of New York.